chiropody & orthotics

 Tenia Pedis

-• As the rash spreads, it becomes itchy and scaly.
+• A rash that becomes itchy and scaly.

-• The rash may spread down the toes if left untreated.
+• The rash may spread gradually along the toes if left untreated.

-• In certain cases, it may even spread to the soles.
+• In some cases it spreads to the soles.

-• A scaling rash covers the whole sole and side of the foot.
+• Scaling rash on the entire sole and side of the foot

 Shin Splints

-Shin splints are a common occurrence in sports, especially among runners.
-After running or just walking, overexertion of the muscles creates soreness in the front or inside aspect of the lower leg or shin.
-Without a history of trauma, pain usually develops over time.
-Shin splints should not be neglected due to the increased risk of stress fractures.
+Shin splints are a common complaint, especially among runners and other athletes.
+Patients experience pain in the front or inside aspect of the lower leg or shin due to overexertion of the muscles after running or even walking.
+The pain usually comes gradually without a history of trauma.
+Shin splints should not be left untreated because there is an increased risk of stress fractures.

-Shin splints are caused by overworking the muscles in the front of the foot.
-Common causes include wearing worn-out sports shoes with insufficient shock absorption, flat feet that place more stress on the lower leg muscles during activity, and high arched feet with insufficient shock absorption.
+Shin splints can be caused stress to the muscles in the front of the foot.
+Common causes are wearing athletic shoes that are worn out and don’t have enough shock absorption, flat feet that lead to increased stress on the lower leg muscles during exercise, high arched feet that have poor shock absorption.

 Posterior Tibial Tendonitis

-The posterior tibial tendon travels down the inside of the ankle and foot.
-The posterior tibial tendon passes through the instep on its way from the inside of the ankle to the bottom of the foot.
-The tendon supports the arch of the foot and assists in the inward turning of the foot during walking.
-Flat feet are caused by post-tibial tendon disfunction, which occurs when the tendon fails to maintain the arch of the foot.
-This may cause heel soreness, arch pain, plantar fasciitis, and/or heel spurs.
-Weight-bearing activities, such as walking or running, will aggravate the discomfort.
+The posterior tibial tendon runs along the inside of the ankle and the foot.
+The posterior tibial tendon runs behind the inside bump on the ankle, across the instep, and into the bottom of the foot.
+The tendon is important in supporting the arch of the foot and helps turn the foot inward during walking.
+When there is post-tibial tendon disfunction, the tendon does not function to hold up the arch, resulting in flat feet.
+This can lead to heel pain, arch pain, plantar fasciitis and/or heel spurs.
+Pain will be more severe upon weight bearing, especially while walking or running.

 Posterior tibial tendonitis occurs when the muscle is overused and the tendon that connects the muscle to your bone is strained.
-Flat feet might lead to posterior tibial tendon weakening in the long run.
-The tendon will be destroyed if you continue to misuse the muscle, and tendonitis will develop.
-At initially, the soreness or swelling may come and go, but the problem may grow more persistent with time.
+Years of flat feet can also lead to posterior tibial tendon dysfunction.
+If you keep overusing the muscle, damage to the tendon builds up and tendonitis develops.
+At first the pain or swelling may come and go quickly, but eventually the problem may become more permanent.

 Ingrown Nails

-Ingrown toenails are a common problem that mostly affects the great toe.
-The ingrown nail curls into the surrounding skin as it grows, pushing the skin to grow over it.
-Ingrown toenails cause sore, sometimes painful, nail folds with varied degrees of redness, swelling, and occasionally clear or yellow discharge.
-Ingrown toenails are normally self-healing and do not need medical attention.
-A foot care expert may be required for more complicated issues.
+Ingrown toenails are a very common problem affecting primarily the great toenail.
+An ingrown nail curves down and into the surrounding skin as it grows, causing the skin to grow over the nail.
+Symptoms of ingrown toenails are sore, often painful, nail folds with various degrees of redness, swelling, and sometimes clear or yellow drainage.
+Frequently, ingrown toenails resolve without medical treatment.
+Complicated cases may require treatment by a foot care specialist.

 Heel Pain

-Heel discomfort is a common condition that causes terrible pain when you bear weight on your heel.
-Heel soreness is often caused by overuse of recurrent stress from too much pressure on a specific area of the foot.
-A number of causes may contribute to heel pain syndrome.
-Wearing shoes with very low heels, a thinning fat pad in the heel area, or a sudden increase in activity are all possible causes.
-Another possible reason of heel pain is plantar fasciitis.
+Heel pain is a common condition where putting weight on the heel causes extreme discomfort.
+On occasions, heel pain can be caused by over-use repetitive stress from too much impact on a specific area of the foot.
+Heel pain syndrome can have many causes.
+Wearing shoes with heels that are too low, a fat pad in the heel area that has thinned, or from a sudden increase in activity are just a few of the possible causes.
+Another possible cause of heel pain is plantar fasciitis.

 Fungal Nails